Density meter

 Density meters come in many varieties.
 Different types include: nuclear, coriolis, ultrasound, microwave, and gravitic.
 Each type measures the density differently.
 Each type has its advantages and drawbacks.

 Density meters have many applications in various parts of various industries.
 Density meters are used to measure slurries, sludges, and other liquids that flow through the pipeline.
 Industries such as mining, dredging, wastewater treatment, paper, oil, and gas all have uses for density meters at various points during their respective processes.

 Different types of density meter

-Red Meter

-Red Meters work on the principle of gravity to calculate the density of a sample.
-A flexible hose is used to determine the change in weight.
-Using the principle of beam deflection of two fixed ends, the weight can be calculated.
-Increases in weight result in a larger deflection.
-Decreases in weight result in a smaller deflection.
-The volume inside of the hose never changes.
-Since the volume is constant and the weight is known, the density is easily calculated from this information.

-Displacement is measured with a high precision displacement laser.
-Micron scale deflections can be read by the density meter.
-Minute changes in weight are seen at this scale.

-The entire volume is measured using gravimetric methods.
-This means that the sample size is the entire volume of what needs to be measured.